laraib776/Calenderium/README.md

 ---

-## 🎓 Missing Events Because Nobody Told You?
+## 🎓 Missing Events Because Nobody Told You??

 > **No more missed deadlines.
 No more "I didn't know about that event."**
 > Calenderium puts every university event, society, and venue onto one beautiful interactive calendar — visible to every student, manageable by every society president.